tpvasconcelos/tpvasconcelos.io/src/docs/about/professional-experience.md

 Currently working with [Nike](https://www.nike.com/) as a Senior Machine Learning Engineer, where I develop, evaluate, and improve statistical models for long-term forecasting and [demand sensing](https://en.wikipedia.org/wiki/Demand_sensing) of Nike’s future consumer demand.
-I also develop and maintain the production pipelines that help us deliver these insights to global leadership and planning teams on time and on a regular basis.
+I also develop and maintain the production pipelines that help us deliver these insights to ELT members and multiple planning teams around the globe on time and on a regular basis.

 ## Beat <span style="color: gray; font-size: 16px; font-weight: normal;">(1yr 2mos)</span>